PotatoInfinity/Versor-Isotropic-Sequence-Modeling-via-Conformal-Manifolds-and-Recursive-Isometries/README.md

 ## **9.1 Precision loss**
 While the **Recursive Rotor Accumulator** is mathematically $O(1)$ in space, it is not $O(1)$ in **numerical stability**.
 Over a context of millions of tokens, the Rotor $\Psi$ can "drift" off the $Spin(4,1)$ manifold.
 The state stops being a "Unit Rotor" and becomes a "Geometric Soup."
 We must implement periodic **Gram-Schmidt Orthonormalization** or "Rotor Re-projecting," which adds a small computational tax and can introduce "micro-jump" artifacts in the model’s reasoning.
 ## **9.2 Multivector Bottleneck**
 We are compressing a 2048-dimensional Llama-3.2 embedding into a 32-component $Cl_{4,1}$ multivector.
-And while $Cl_{4,1}$ is incredibly efficient at representing **structure** (lines, planes, spheres), but it may lack the **capacity** for "raw memorization."
+And while $Cl_{4,1}$ is incredibly efficient at representing **structure** (lines, planes, spheres), it may lack the **capacity** for "raw memorization."
 While the model will be excellent at "Logic" and "Spatial Hierarchy," it might struggle with "Fact-Dense" recall (like memorizing long lists of random numbers or obscure names) because those "points" start to overlap in the 5D conformal space.
 There is a "Bit-Width" limit to how many distinct "blades" a single multivector can hold before they become indistinguishable (geometric inference).
 ## **9.3 Information Loss**
 Llama-3.2 was trained to minimize a loss function based on the **Dot Product** (Cosine Similarity).
 In Clifford space, similarity is defined by the **Geometric Product**.
 Uplifting a pre-trained Euclidean model like Llama-3.2 is like trying to translate a 2D painting into a 3D sculpture.
 We cannot "perfectly" map Euclidean space to Conformal space without some information loss.
-In the future, a viable solution is to develop AI that are specifically tuned for our method.
+In the future, a viable solution is to develop AI that is specifically tuned for our method.
 However, training a model where weights are Rotors is significantly more computationally expensive than training standard weights.
 ## **9.4 Recency Bias**
 Because $\Psi$ is updated recursively (like an RNN or SSM), it inherently favors recent information.
 In a standard Transformer, token #1 and token #10,000 are equally "visible" via the Attention Matrix.
 In Geo-Llama, token #1 has been "rotated" 9,999 times by the time it reaches the current state.
 ## **9.5 Hardware "Sparse-Tax"**